 This is the wrap-up of this series of blog post deeply analysing sequential and parallel work.
-Many conclusions can be drawn and here are the most important once.
+Many conclusions can be drawn and here are the most important ones.

 - When looking into that the market need speed, our answer is that our teams need to work in parallel, and we can see that the time boxes need to be smaller, which is handled by both Lean Product Development with I-shaped teams and by Agile development with cross-functional and T-shaped teams.

-- When we know exactly what to do and there is no time pressure, and by looking at our history to get a good time estimation, Overlapping Concurrent Sequences, is a very good solution.
-Especially for I-shaped teams and is used in Lean production and in product development in the cases where it also is lead times.
+- When we know exactly what to do and there is no time pressure, and by looking at our history to get a good time estimation, Overlapping Concurrent Sequences (cadence) is a very good solution.
+Especially for I-shaped teams and is used in Lean production and in product development in the cases where there also are lead times.
 This goes well also when it is more efficient to have one individual doing all routine steps in the sequence, and many individuals together make Overlapping Concurrent Sequences.
 This gives a constant output, where the constant output can be seen as small batches, which can be preferred by the next “process” in line.

 - And when our teams work in parallel, we need to be very careful and have control both short- and long-term, and not forget the interdependencies to other teams, common experts (SMEs), common tools, common stakeholders, common locations (for example for Big Room planning) etc., or even within the teams if the team is not T-Shaped enough.
 And regarding everything that is common, remember that a forced cadence where there are no dependencies is an inflexible solution and will lead to unnecessary waste.
 When teams are working in parallel, the interdependencies are also very different depending on if the teams are I-shaped or T-shaped, which will be elaborated on in a later blog post.